 After a Vehicle Accident, Get an Attorney On Your Side to Protect Your Interests

-Our Reno Auto Accident Lawyer Goes Up Against Insurance Companies and Their Lawyers
+Our Reno Car Accident Attorney Goes Up Against Insurance Companies and Their Lawyers

 According to the Nevada Office of Traffic Safety, there were 297 crashes in 2015, with 326 fatalities related to those crashes.
 In the prior year, there were 268 crashes, resulting in 291 fatalities.
 It only takes one person’s negligence to change your life forever.
 Then, there is the aftermath of the accident.
 What do you do after an accident?
 If an insurance company calls you, should you speak to them?
 Is the insurance company’s offer a reasonable one?
 Are you feeling pressure to make a decision or a statement right now?
 If you have similar questions, you can find answers on our frequently asked questions page or speak to our Reno auto accident lawyer.
 You know an insurance company can talk to its lawyers, so shouldn’t you have one to ask for advice?
 Did you know a consultation with our law firm is 100%, completely free?
 You can reach our Reno car accident attorney at (775) 337-1444.

 Reno auto accident lawyer Eric A. Stovall helps Nevada accident victims get compensation they deserve.
 Additionally, we take our cases on a contingency fee basis.
 This means that you only pay our fees if your case is successful.
 If you were in an auto accident, we are here to help.
 The cases we handle include: